tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ### Use an existing DOSA account

-To use an existing DOSA account for the mesh agents, follow these steps:
+To use an existing DOSA account for the Axway Istio agents, follow these steps:

 1. Select the DOSA account from the list and press `enter`.